microshare/microshare.github.io/docs/2/technical/data-format/contact-tracing.md

 - Personal beacons record a contact event while in the proximity of other personal/location beacons if the following conditions are met:
   - Contact is seen at least 4/7 times within the sliding contact window.
   - Contact has an RSSI level equal to or greater than the -70dBm RSSI threshold.
-- Wave devices retrieve contact events from personal beacons via BLE transport.
+- Wave device retrieves contact events from personal beacons via BLE transport.
   - Upon successful retrieval, the personal beacons memory and clock is reset.
 - Wave transmits data to LoRaWAN gateway via LoRaWAN transport.
 - Microshare® Smart Network receives and processes the raw payload data.
   - Processed event contact data includes id of the beacon, voltage, average RSSI, contact duration & relative timestamp.

+## Dataflow

+1. Beacon to Beacon via BLE transport, we expect some data loss due to BLE collisions or missing an advertisement due to timing.
+This is averted by using the contact threshold of 4/7 times within the sliding contact window.
+2. Beacon to Wave via BLE transport, wave only resets the personal beacon upon successful retrieval of contact event data.
+3. Wave to LoRaWAN gateway via LoRaWAN transport.
+Wave only sends data once.
+If a LoRaWAN gateway isn't listening, data will be lost.
+4. Microshare® Smart Network receives and processes the raw payload data.
+Data has been stored within Microshare® database and therefore can be re-played if required.

 ## Unpacking
 ---------------------------------------